fcapuano/homeassistant_petkit_repository/README.md

 **Advanced configuration (media options) :**

+- Media path : The path to store media files. (default: /media)

+> [!IMPORTANT]
+> It's recommended to use an external storage to store media files.
+As the device can generate a lot of media files, it can fill up your Home Assistant storage quickly.
+Specially if you have "Fetch video"  option enabled.

 - Media refresh interval : The interval in minutes to refresh media list. (default: 5)
 - Fetch image : Enable image fetching for feeders/litter with camera. (default: true)
 - Fetch video : Enable video fetching for feeders/litter with camera. (default: false)
 - Event type for download : The type of event to download media. (default: Eat, Feed, Toileting)
+- Delete media after (days) : The number of days to keep media files. (default: 3) Set to 0 to keep all files.

 <a href=""><img src="https://raw.githubusercontent.com/Jezza34000/homeassistant_petkit/refs/heads/main/images/media_options.png"/></a>